-Truck Accident Injury Lawyer
+Truck Accident Lawyer Explains Compensation

 I have been injured in a truck accident – what compensation can I claim?

-You may also be entitled to reasonable medical expenses including dental and pharmaceutical expenses, physiotherapy and home care.
+You may also be entitled to reasonable medical expenses including dental and pharmaceutical expenses, physiotherapy, and home care.
 You can make a claim for funeral expenses if you are the legal personal representative of a person who died in a truck accident.

 Lump sum payment

 Lump sum payment for loss of income/opportunity relates to the loss of income and/or opportunity you have lost as a result of the accident.
 Our personal injury lawyers would work with you to calculate how much lost income and opportunity you may have lost and may lose into the future because of the accident and claim that loss.
 Lump sum payment for pain and suffering is a payment to consider the pain and suffering you have experienced as a result of the accident.
 Our personal injury lawyers will be able to inform you how pain and suffering is taken into account to ensure you understand the full extent of your compensation entitlements.

 The benefits and compensation you may receive because of your truck accident depend on whether you were mostly at fault and whether your injuries were considered threshold injuries or not.
 The extent of compensation also depends on your personal situation prior to the accident, the severity of your injuries and extent of your potential losses.
 So, if you want to find out exact compensation you are entitled to, we advise you to contact our truck accident lawyers.

 Can I make a claim for modified common law damages?

 If you were not the driver mostly at fault and your injuries are not minor, you will also be entitled to make a claim for modified common law damages which include claiming damages for economic loss, both past and future including superannuation, that you suffered because of the injuries sustained in the truck accident.
 You may also be able to claim damages for pain and suffering if your injuries are assessed at being greater than 10% whole person impairment.